searchspring/snap/docs/DEPLOYING.md

 <!-- TODO: Link to playform specific install docs and update here -->

-## Deploying to Athos Commerce CDN
+## Deploying to Searchspring CDN

-Deploying to Athos Commerce CDN is only possible if the repository is managed by Athos Commerce's [Github organization](https://github.com/searchspring-implementations).
-Repositories in this organization are typically managed by Athos Commerce's professional services team and deployed via a CI/CD pipeline using the [snap-action](https://github.com/searchspring/snap-action) Github Action.
+Deploying to Searchspring CDN is only possible if the repository is managed by the Searchspring [Github organization](https://github.com/searchspring-implementations).
+Repositories in this organization are typically managed by the Searchspring professional services team and deployed via a CI/CD pipeline using the [snap-action](https://github.com/searchspring/snap-action) Github Action.
 An invitation can be requested for collaboration.

 Github action runs triggered on the default branch `production` will build and deploy bundle files to this URL: